 Bai Qiu's brother Tie Xiong ran around to raise funds.
 Two weeks later, the funds were raised, and after negotiation, the lawsuit was withdrawn with a compensation of three hundred yuan to Junzi's husband, avoiding criminal punishment.
 However, this experience of imprisonment nearly drove Bai Qiu to the brink of mental collapse.

-In such distress and struggle, Bai Qiu developed depression and mental oppression.
-However, during this time, he continued to create new works.
-In these works, more or less, openly or subtly, there was always the imprint of this married woman.
-In May of the 44th year of the Meiji era, he published his second poetry collection, titled "Memories," which was called "A Collection of Lyric Pieces," solidifying his position in the poetry world.
+In such distress and struggle, Bai Qiu developed depression and mental oppression, yet at this time, he continued to create new works.
+In these works, more or less, openly or subtly, they always carried the imprint of this married woman.
+In May of the 44th year of the Meiji era, he published his second poetry collection, titled "Memories," which solidified his position in the poetry world.

-In this "Memories," there is a section titled "Fragment," which is a poem for Junzi---
+In this "Memories," there is a section called "Fragment," which is sung for Junzi---

 That is someone else's wife